-Eamonn McCartan, Chief Executive, was appointed in June 1994.
+Eamonn McCartan, Chief Executive was appointed in June 1994.
 This position is permanent within the definition above as are the executive director positions.
+Eamonn McCartan has been Chief Executive for the period of these accounts and up to the 2 May 2012.
+From 1 June 2012, Nick Harkness, Director of Participation was appointed as Acting Chief Executive.